 - 1. The collection system capacity is set at 0 since these are contributed assets and have no available capacity to absorb additional growth. - 2.
 The interceptor system is split between the two primary interceptors that receive wastewater from the collection system and convey it to the water reclamation facility for treatment.
 The Plum Creek Interceptor conveys approximately two-thirds of the wastewater generated by the Town for treatment.
 This interceptor serves all parts of Town in the Plum Creek basin except for the Meadows.
 Capacity is a function of pipe diameter, pipe material and slope of the pipe, and this interceptor capacity is rated at 6.23 mgd based on the critical reach in this pipeline.
 The Meadows Interceptor conveys approximately one-third of the wastewater generated by the Town for treatment.
 This interceptor serves all the Meadows development.
-This interceptor capacity is rated at 2.58 mgd based on the critical reach in this pipeline. - 3.
-Lift station capacity is the sum of all the individual lift station capacities and is collectively rated at 11.55 mgd.
+This interceptor capacity is rated at 2.58 mgd based on the critical reach in this pipeline.

+- Lift station capacity is the sum of all the individual lift station capacities and is collectively rated at 11.55 mgd.
 Used capacity reflects the sum of maximum daily flows observed in the lift stations. - 4.
 Treatment system capacity is based on the Town's capacity in the PCWRA and the Pinery.
 PCWRA is rated for 4.6 mgd.
 The Town will add an additional 3.00 mgd of capacity to meet growth demands thru the plant expansion in 2019.
+CRW will add an additional capacity through the phase II plant expansion in 2040.